Automattic/wp-calypso/client/blocks/upsell-nudge/README.md

 UpsellNudge (JSX)
 ===

-`UpsellNudge` is used to display upsell nudges for plans, domains, services, and product features.
+`UpsellNudge` is a wrapper for the `Banner` component, used to display upsell nudges for plans, domains, services, and product features.

 ## Usage